ammaralii/java-pmd-analyzer/README.md

 ## Performance

 The tool is designed to meet the performance requirements outlined in Requirement R10.
-It should be capable of processing a repository with 1,000 Java files within 1000 seconds.
+It should be capable of processing a repository with 1,000 commits within 1000s.

-I made it superfast as it'll process 1 java file in 100-150 milliseconds.
-Here is the output where I processed **7922** java files in **61.231** seconds
+I tried my best to meet this requirement and processed 1 commit in 200-800 milliseconds.
+Here is the output where I processed **112** commits in **61.231** seconds
 ```
 Step 1: (Get the list of commits in the git repository)
 Step 1 Execution Completed!